gofynd/fdk-client-swift/documentation/application/COMMUNICATION.md

-Retrieve the consent provided by the user for receiving communication messages over Email/SMS/WhatsApp.
+Use this API to retrieve the consent provided by the user for receiving communication messages over Email/SMS/WhatsApp.

 *Returned Response:*